BurdetteLamar/structured_log/README.md

 <li>The ability to rescue and log an exception.
 </ul>

-And of course the logger offers many ways to log data.
+And of course the class offers many ways to log data.

 ## About the Examples